Homeowners Insurance and Designer Clothes: What’s Insured?

 If your closet looks more Rodeo Drive than a day at the rodeo, then you might want to consider designer clothes insurance.

-In 2015, the American International Group launched its wearable collections coverage insurance program for high net-worth clients.
+The American International Group launched its wearable collections coverage insurance program for high net-worth clients.

 According to AIG’s Knowledge and Insights article How to Safeguard Couture Collections, its AIG Private Client Group had identified vulnerabilities among its high-worth clients whose designer clothes are valued in the hundreds of thousands of dollars.